Event Date: November 24, 2025 - 4:00pm to 6:00pm

 In the current context of global instability, where even the United Nations Security Council faces functional challenges, it is now crucial to consider the role that Canada and Japan, as G7 members with influence in international affairs and a shared commitment to human security, should play, as well as the cooperation and stance both countries should adopt in shaping global responses.

-This event, co-hosted by Accept International, Cooperation Canada, and the University of Ottawa, will bring together university professors, experts in relevant fields, the Ambassador of Japan to Canada, and prominent Canadian politicians.
+This event, co-hosted by Accept International and the University of Ottawa, will bring together university professors, experts in relevant fields, the Ambassador of Japan to Canada, and prominent Canadian politicians.
 The discussion will focus on “The Role of International Norms and Global Agendas in Transforming Youth Combatants into Unique Agents of Peace.”
 Within the broader frameworks of international conflict resolution, peacebuilding, security, and youth empowerment, the dialogue will explore the roles Canada and Japan can assume and how we can collaborate to ensure that international norms and global agendas contribute to the pursuit of sustaining peace through the empowerment and reintegration of overlooked YANSAG.

 Speakers: